-In this article, we provide a BMI calculator, discuss the pros and cons of BMI measurements, and explain some other methods that women may find useful for keeping track of their health.
+In this article, we provide a BMI calculator, discuss the pros and cons of BMI measurements, and explain some other methods that people assigned female at birth may find useful for keeping track of their health.

-A person can use this calculator to determine their BMI:
+A person can use this calculator to figure out their BMI:

 Once someone knows their BMI, they can find out where their measurement falls in the following standard weight categories from the

-As such, BMI alone may be a misleading measurement of someone’s overall health, particularly for people who are very muscular, are peri- or postmenopausal, or have abdominal fat but are otherwise a moderate weight.
+As such, BMI alone may be a misleading measurement of someone’s overall health.
+This is particularly true for people who are very muscular, peri- or postmenopausal, or have abdominal fat but are otherwise a moderate weight.

-In addition to BMI, women can use other methods to understand their weight, body composition, and risk for certain diseases.
-According to the Harvard School of Health, these include:
+In addition to BMI, people assigned female at birth can use other methods to understand their weight, body composition, and risk for certain diseases.

 Waist-to-hip ratio (WHR)

 This method also measures abdominal fat and can be a

 A person can calculate their WHR by dividing their waist measurement by the circumference of their hips.
 The World Health Organization (WHO) states that a WHR of 0.85 or below for women means that they have a low risk for weight-related disease.

 - Densitometry: This involves a doctor measuring someone’s body weight while they are in water.
 The test compares their weight measurements on land to their measurements in water to calculate body fat percentage.
 Densitometry generally only takes place in a research setting.